laggron42/Laggrons-Dumb-Cogs/README.md

 ## Credits

 Credit to Blockula105 for the hand-drawn banner.
-Thanks @Malarne for the help in coding.
+Thanks to the [Red DiscordBot community](https://discord.gg/red) for the help in coding!

+## Licence

+This repository is under the [General Public Licence 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For a quick review of what's allowed or not, check [this](https://github.com/retke/Laggrons-Dumb-Cogs/blob/master/LICENSE), full licence can be found below.